oneminch/Notes/React.md

 export default HomePage
 ```

+- Meta-frameworks such as [[Next.js]] use a file-based routing system.
 ## Performance

 - `React.lazy()` can be used to defer loading a component until it has rendered.